tslake/cyberbootcamp/README.md

 | Web-2         | Yes/No               | 10.0.0.8          |
 | Elk Server    | Yes/No               | 10.1.0.4          |

-Elk Configuration
+# Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because automation of the configuration process provided simple, reliable, and consistent configuration management and allowed for quick application deployment.

-TODO: What is the main advantage of automating configuration with Ansible?
+### The playbook implements the following tasks:

 The playbook implements the following tasks:
+*
+*

-TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+* TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.
 ...
 ...